 As a creative who grew up with other creatives, Daily Rituals piqued my interest and would hopefully feed my curious nature.
 Maybe this middle of the night creative could pick up a few tricks of the trade from some of the most successful artists in the world.
 Perhaps I could gain a little insight into how they became so successful and in some cases are still going strong.
-If nothing else, it would be fun to take a peek behind the curtain.
+If nothing else, it would be fun to peek behind the curtain.

 Variety of Stories, Rituals, and Routines

 Daily Rituals is packed with the stories, habits, routines and outright superstitions of some of the best of the best artists and minds.
 Some rituals border on irrational, while others so mundane in nature, it’s hard to believe they were considered the magic potion.
 Obviously, it goes without saying, ritual or not, the success lies in the inherent talent of the particular artist, not the routine.

 Imagine starting your day by dressing in a suit, riding the elevator down with other businessmen only to get off the elevator in the basement of your apartment building and stripping to boxers before sitting down at your typewriter.
 Well, that was one of John Cheever’s tried and true rituals leading to his success.
 I was astounded by Agatha Christie’s admission, one of the greatest authors ever, that she never truly considered herself an author even after ten successful books!